-The Magnetic Mini Mover Procedure (3MP) is classified as a minimally invasive procedure that can fix pectus excavatum.
-It is invented at UCSF Pediatric Surgery, as an alternative to the Nuss and Ravitch procedures.
+The Magnetic Mini Mover Procedure (3MP) is a minimally invasive procedure that can fix pectus excavatum.
+It is invented at UCSF Pediatric Surgery as an alternative to the Nuss and Ravitch procedures.

-Even though these procedures are proven to be effective, they can be harsh on the patient’s well being.
-They frequently result in intolerable postoperative aches which are demanding not only to the patients but also their parents and surgeons.
+Even though these procedures are proven effective, they can be harsh on the patient’s well-being.
+They frequently result in intolerable postoperative aches, which are demanding not only to the patients but also to their parents and surgeons.

-After some time, it will reshape the deformed costal cartilages which will result in a corrected pectus excavatum.
-This procedure is inspired by the orthodontic and orthopedic braces which work with similar principles.
+After some time, it will reshape the deformed costal cartilages, resulting in a corrected pectus excavatum.
+This procedure is inspired by the orthodontic and orthopedic braces, which work with similar principles.
 Furthermore, the Magnetic Mini Mover Procedure is similar to the Eckart Klobe vacuum bell therapy.

 The Magnetic Mini Mover device is made of two separate parts.

-- Magnimplant – This is an inner magnet that is inserted on the concave breastbone.
+- Magnimplant – This inner magnet is inserted into the concave breastbone.

 - Magnatract – An outer custom-fitted anterior chest wall brace that holds a secondary magnet.